awsdocs/aws-kms-developer-guide/doc_source/alias-access.md

 To change the CMK that is associated with an alias, the principal needs three permission elements: one for the alias, one for the current CMK, and one for the new CMK\.

 For example, suppose you want to change the `test-key` alias from the CMK with key ID 1234abcd\-12ab\-34cd\-56ef\-1234567890ab to the CMK with key ID 0987dcba\-09fe\-87dc\-65ba\-ab0987654321\.
 In that case, include policy statements similar to the examples in this section\.
 + `kms:UpdateAlias` for the alias\.
 You provide this permission in an IAM policy that is attached to the principal\.
 The following IAM policy specifies a particular alias\.
-But you can list multiple alias ARNs, specify an alias pattern, such as "test\*", or specify a `Resource` value of `"*"` to allow the principal to update any alias in the account and Region\.
+But you can list multiple alias ARNs or specify an alias pattern, such as `"test*"`\.
+You can also specify a `Resource` value of `"*"` to allow the principal to update any alias in the account and Region\.

   ```
   {